-9.7.44 The EA's 'Flood Map for Planning' illustrates that the entirety of the land required for the PCC and the connection corridors on the south bank of the River Tees are located within Flood Zone 1 (low risk of flooding from fluvial sources).
-The exception to this is an area of Flood Zone 2 (medium risk of flooding) associated with The Fleet, located approximately 273 m to the south east of the PCC, and an area of Flood Zone 2 and Flood Zone 3 (high risk of fluvial flooding) associated with The Fleet and Dabholme Gut, located approximately 1.1 km to the south of the PCC.
+9.7.47 The EA's 'Flood Map for Planning' illustrates that the entirety of the land required for the PCC Site and the Water Connection Corridor, Electrical Connection, Natural Gas Corridors and CO2 Gathering Network on the south bank of the River Tees are located within Flood Zone 1 (low risk of flooding from fluvial sources).
+The exception to this is an area of Flood Zone 2 (medium risk of flooding) associated with The Fleet, located approximately 273 m to the south east of the PCC Site, and an area of Flood Zone 2 and Flood Zone 3a (high risk of fluvial flooding) associated with The Fleet and Dabholm Gut, located approximately 1.1 km to the south of the PCC Site.

-- 9.7.45 Flooding is more extensive to the north bank of the River Tees where flooding is predominantly from tidal sources however, there are ordinary watercourses, such as the Mucky Fleet, Swallow Fleet and Belasis Beck that could pose a risk to small sections of the connection corridor, predominantly where the connection corridor passes over a watercourse/ drain. - 9.7.46 Flood zone definitions are summarised in Section 9.6 Table 9A-3 and the supporting flood risk mapping is presented on Figure 9-4: Environment Agency Fluvial Flood Zones in PEI Report, Vol II.
+- 9.7.48 Flooding is more extensive to the north bank of the River Tees where flooding is predominantly from tidal sources however, there are ordinary watercourses, such as the Mucky Fleet, Swallow Fleet and Belasis Beck that could pose a risk to small sections of the CO2 Gathering Network, predominantly where the connection corridor passes over a watercourse/ drain. - 9.7.49 Flood zone definitions are summarised in Section 9.6, Table 9A-6 and the supporting flood risk mapping is presented on ES Figure 9-4: Environment Agency Fluvial Flood Zones (ES Volume II, Document Ref.
+6.3).